EnriqueShrem/B3-RoboticsLab/IO Connections.md

 # Control Box |🔴🟠🟢🔵⚪🚨|
-🔴 = Stop: Stop the task operation of the robot, activates the buzzer
+🔴 = Stop: Stop all the task operations of the robot, activates the buzzer

 🟠 = Reset: Returns to initial position

-🟢 = Start: Starts the task operation
+🟢 = Start: Starts the task operations

 🔵 = Pause: Holds the action from performing the next one